hima-97/Calculator/README.md

 # Project Description

-This project consists of a windows forms application used to implement a standard math calculator with a GUI.
-This is a desktop application that runs on a Windows system.
+This project consists of a windows forms application used to implement a standard math calculator with a GUI.  <br /> This is a desktop application that runs on a Windows system.

 # Functionality